dirjud/seq/doc/source/intro.rst

 signals.
 Users can also write their own as necessary.

-``Sequences`` have a very simple control interface that allows them to plugged into each other in any way desired.
+``Sequences`` have a very simple control interface that allows them to be plugged into each other in any way desired.
 The control inferface of a ``Sequence`` is shown below:

 .. image:: _static/sequence.*